lucapette/website/content/writing/my-programming-principles.md

   these questions gives me some boundaries so I can stay on track and focus on the essential.
 - __Organization__
   : A few diagrams go a long way.
-I sketch a few to get a sense of how to split responsibilities between among the different parts.
+I sketch a few to get a sense of how to split responsibilities among the different parts.
 What the highest level building block of the system should be.
 - __Prioritization__
   : I write down the order in which it makes most sense to build things.
 Depending on how the system is organized, I write down what can